FactoryXCode/MfPack/MfPack/Samples/MfCastPlayer/README.md

 include the inspected content/container, selected media route, local HTTP server,
 control connection, receiver launch, LOAD request, and structured error detail.

 An MKV selects the conversion route.
-The facade starts Media Foundation on the
+The main interface starts Media Foundation on the
 creating thread and owns its lifetime because both inspection and conversion use
 the platform. `TMfCast.Create(False)` disables the conversion components while
 retaining discovery, direct playback, and media-track inspection.